Greenboard-LMS/GreenboardAudio-Web/README.md

 ## Usage

-To use this project, go to https://audio.bforborum.com
+To use this project, go to https://audio.borumtech.com

-## Getting Started

-To use this projec

 ## Installation

+The Flytrap Web app is a lightweight PHP application that only requires a web server and a few tools that are strictly for development.
+PHP is used for the front-end and the back-end, pure CSS is used for styling, and JavaScript is used for API requests, interactivity, and a little bit of responsiveness.

+In order to run this project locally and see changes, you need to install the following prerequisites:

+- The uglifyjs-folder package

+uglifyjs-folder is an NPM package meant for minifying the JavaScript files.
+To install it, run `npm i uglifyjs-folder -g`.

+_Note: The -g flag is necessary because this is not a Node project, and the JavaScript is run directly in the browser_

-Install XAMPP, WAMPP, AAMPP, or LAMPP or manually download Apache, MySQL, and PHP.
+- Install XAMPP, WAMPP, AAMPP, or LAMPP or manually download Apache, MySQL, and PHP.
 Then, start the web server and open `localhost` in your browser.
+You may have to update the DocumentRoot in the httpd.conf file

+## Built With

+- PHP - the main scripting language used for content and server-side scripting

+- JavaScript - another scripting language used for interactivity and API requests

+- VSCode - the IDE used

+- uglifyjs-folder - NPM package for minifying JavaScript `scripts/` folder

 ## Contributing

 Thanks for considering contributing to Flytrap!
-This project uses PHP for the front-end and back-end and CSS for styling.
 To start contributing, fork and clone the project.

 `git clone https://github.com/Borumer/Flytrap`

+Then follow the [Installation](#Installation) steps outlined above.

+## Author

+I, Varun Singh, started this project, engineered the REST API, designed the logo, wrote the scripts, and own the domain on which the site is deployed.
+Flytrap is part of the Borum Family of Products

-Copyright 2020 Borum Tech
+Copyright 2021 Borum Tech